 Message from SIEF's president

 The 21st century has smiled upon SIEF.
-We have had a series of strong congresses from 2001 to 2013.
-From Budapest to Marseille and from Derry to Lisbon and Tartu, our congresses have been a success story.
+We have had a series of strong congresses from 2001 to 2015.
+From Budapest to Marseille, from Derry to Lisbon, and from Tartu to Zagreb, our congresses have been a success story.
 SIEF has momentum.

-To my mind, SIEF—the International Society for Ethnology and Folklore—is a pluridisciplinary organization, centered in and around the twin fields in its name.
+SIEF - the International Society for Ethnology and Folklore - is a pluridisciplinary organization, centered in and around the twin fields in its name.
 Like the fields it represents, SIEF is eclectic and open-minded.
-It is and ought to be promiscuous in its disciplinary relations, while keeping faith with its founding values and vision; undisciplined, so to speak, but sure of itself and "bien dans sa peau" -- comfortable in its own skin and not timid to share it with others.
+It is promiscuous in its disciplinary relations, while keeping faith with its founding values and vision of the E and the F in its acronym; undisciplined, so to speak, but sure of itself and "bien dans sa peau" -- comfortable in its own skin and not timid to share it with others.

-As I see them, ethnology and folklore belong to the extended family of anthropological sciences.
+The E and the F in SIEF, ethnology and folklore studies, belong to the extended family of anthropological sciences.
 They are fieldwork-based and historically informed, grounded in archives and museums, conversant with texts as well as things and images.
 With a long-standing tradition of social engagement and public intellectuals, ethnologists and folklorists focus on vernacular culture and everyday life and they concern themselves in particular with cultural forms, their uses and social circulation: whether these forms are material or verbal, aural or visual, textual, spatial, corporeal, or musical.
-By way of illustration, themes of recent SIEF congresses include Circulation (Tartu 2013), Ways of feeling the world (Lisbon 2011), and Liberating the ethnological imagination (Derry 2008).
+By way of illustration, themes of recent SIEF congresses include Utopias, Realities, and Heritages (Zagreb 2015), Circulation (Tartu 2013), Ways of feeling the world (Lisbon 2011), and Liberating the ethnological imagination (Derry 2008).

 Our fields are nothing if they are not international.
 The important conversations that take us forward are carried out across national borders.
-With its biennial congress, working groups, website, and publications, SIEF helps us have these conversations.
+SIEF helps us have these conversations.
+That sums it up; that's the crucial importance of SIEF.
 Together, we are stronger.
 Together, we are more interesting.

 The SIEF board is here is to help make these conversations happen and to give direction to the society's activities.
 As SIEF's president, I will lead that work to the best of my abilities.